lrfosso/TowardsUnderwaterAutonomousFleets/README.md

 This is the repository connected to a Bachelors thesis from NTNU in 2023.
 It contasins the code for implementation of a decentralized model predictive control architecture to be implemented in a set of [BlueROV2 Heavys](https://bluerobotics.com/store/rov/bluerov2-upgrade-kits/brov2-heavy-retrofit/).

+The Python toolbox [do-mpc](https://www.do-mpc.com/en/latest/) was used for the MPC controller.

 ### REQUIREMENTS

 To be able to run all code in this repository these programs are needed: